 The cable and pipe locator works by detecting electromagnetic radiation emanating from underground metallic pipes or cables.
-The system can detect services either passively (by detecting signals that are present in the utility itself) or actively (by detecting a very low-frequency signal induced into the utility).
+The system can detect services either passively (by detecting signals that are present in the utility itself) or actively (but detecting a very low-frequency signal induced into the utility).
 An inducer is used to generate the active signal into the utility by direct connection or by indirect electromagnetic coupling.
-The effective investigation depth with this technique is typically two metres with depth accuracy of +/- 20 % (accuracy is significantly reduced with increased depth).
+The effective investigation depth with this technique is typically two metres with a depth accuracy of + 20%.

 Utilities can be marked on site and / or presented on CAD drawings

 Consider a 'Tailings First' approach for your facility and avoid creating a potentially catastrophic risk for the environment.

 GBG combines industry-proven geophysical methods, geotechnical physical characterisation, hydrogeological modeling and assessment, and airborne methods for point-based data capture in assessing your requirements.
 Talk to us today for more information regarding this essential service for your tailings facility.

 GBG has completed over 1000 projects since its conception with multiple stakeholders and countless clients.
 GBG is proud to showcase some of these projects.

 We look forward to discussing your project with you, please complete the form below or contact one of our offices directly.